 Electroconvulsive Therapy (ECT)

-Electroconvulsive therapy is a procedure that passes a small electric current through your brain to treat long-term depression and other serious behavioral health illnesses.
-In recent years, extensive research around ECT has confirmed it’s a safe and effective treatment for significantly reducing the symptoms of severe depression, mania and catatonia.
+Electroconvulsive therapy (ECT) is a procedure that utilizes an electric stimulus that moves through your brain to treat depression and other debilitating behavioral health illnesses.
+In many cases, ECT may significantly reduce or even reverse symptoms such as severe depression and catatonia.

-ECT takes about 10 minutes, with added time for preparation and recovery.
-For your first treatment, you will probably be admitted to the hospital.
-You may be able to have future treatments on an outpatient basis.
+ECT itself takes about five to 10 minutes, with added time for preparation and recovery.
+For your first treatment(s), you may be admitted to the hospital, with subsequent treatments as an outpatient.

 Vagal Nerve Stimulation (VNS)